symfony/symfony-docs/components/mime.rst

 on how to use those features can be found in the Mailer documentation:
 :ref:`Twig: HTML & CSS <mailer-twig>`.

-But if you're using the Mime component without the Symfony framework, you'll need to handle a few setup details.
+But if you are using the Mime component without the Symfony framework, you will need to handle a few setup details.

 Twig Setup